mgimond/Spatial_pre2021/_book/05-Pitfalls-to-avoid.md

 ## Ecological Fallacy

 But, as is often the case, our analysis is constrained by the data at hand.
 So when analyzing aggregated data, you must be careful in how you frame the results.
-For example, if your analysis was conducted with the data summarized using the non-uniform aggregation scheme, you might be tempted to state that there is a strong relationship between variables v1 and v2 at the *individual* level.
+For example, if your analysis was conducted with the data summarized using the non-uniform aggregation scheme shown in Figure  \@ref(fig:v1-and-v2-nonunif), you might be tempted to state that there is a strong relationship between variables v1 and v2 at the *individual* level.
 But doing so leads to the **ecological fallacy** where the statistical relationship at one level of aggregation is (wrongly) assumed to hold at any other levels of aggregation (including at the individual level).
 In fact, all you can really say is that "*at this level of aggregation, we observe a strong relationship between v1 and v2*" and nothing more!

 ## Mapping rates

 One of the first pitfalls you've been taught to avoid is the mapping of counts when the aerial units associated with these values are not uniform in size and shape.
-Two options in resolving this problem are: normalizing counts to area and normalizing counts to some underlying population count.
+Two options in resolving this problem are: normalizing counts to area or normalizing counts to some underlying population count.
 An example of the latter is the mapping of infection rates or mortality rates.
 For example, the following map displays the distribution of kidney cancer death rates (by county) for the period 1980 to 1984.

 <div class="figure">
 <img src="img/raw_rates.png" alt="Kidney cancer death rates for the period spanning 1980-1984." width="504" />
-<p class="caption">(\#fig:unnamed-chunk-2)Kidney cancer death rates for the period spanning 1980-1984.</p>
+<p class="caption">(\#fig:unnamed-chunk-3)Kidney cancer death rates for the period spanning 1980-1984.</p>
 </div>

 Now let's look at the top 10% of counties with the highest death rates.